micaelleos/FunctionalAgent/readme.md

    - The system validates user credentials.
    - Invalid attempts show an appropriate error message.
    ```
-3. Refine the story and add additional details if necessary.
+4. Refine the story and add additional details if necessary.
-4. Export it to Jira under the project key **PROJ**.
+5. Ask the agent to export it to Jira under the project key you want (**PROJ**).

 ---